-The brilliant start of this hugely talented artist speeded up in the following years.
+The brilliant start of this hugely talented artist sped up in the following years.
 She shared the stage with some of the biggest musicians in the field, like Michael Jackson, Carrie Underwood, and John Mayer.

 Additionally, she released various albums and won numerous awards in her whirlwind journey.
-Among her most memorable singles are “According To You” and “Shut Up And Kiss Me.”
+Among her most memorable singles are “According to You” and “Shut Up and Kiss Me.”

 2. Joan Jett

-The multitalented Joan Jett is an old-time rocker, who’s also an exceptional songwriter, actress, and composer, in addition to being a prominent record producer.
+The multitalented Joan Jett is an old-time rocker who’s also an exceptional songwriter, actress, and composer, in addition to being a prominent record producer.

-These roles all came together and contributed to the huge success of her band, Joan Jett & the Blackhearts.
+These roles all came together and contributed to the huge success of her band, Joan Jett and the Blackhearts.
 Many people are so taken by Jett’s singing that they sometimes miss out on her prowess as a guitarist.

-Her big hit, “I Love Rock ‘n Roll,” which topped the charts back in the early 1980s, is a clear demonstration of her skills.
+Her big hit “I Love Rock ‘n’ Roll,” which topped the charts back in the early 1980s, is a clear demonstration of her skills.
 Her style is energetic, but it’s also melodic and highly innovative.

 3. Kaki King